 - Grey mullet fish

-The cooking class was somewhat hands-on.
+The class was somewhat hands-on.
 Gabrielle did the majority of the cooking while we assisted with the preparation.

 The snails were nothing special.
 Just something to munch on.